The Ultimate List of CRM Statistics for 2023

 AI in CRMs is making customer interactions more efficient.

-Numerous CRM features are expected to come out over the next few years, with voice commands being one of the most anticipated.
+Numerous CRM features are expected to emerge over the next few years, with voice commands among the most anticipated.

 As more businesses try to provide faster responses, implementing voice commands as a sales technology in CRMs is the way to go.